 Edit July 2018: After initial stabilization of the Ozone hole, it has grown gain, with additional effect on global warming.
 Apparently manufacturers in China have been widely using old, banned CFC-11 / R-11 as a cheap foaming agent to produce cheap home insulation 9.

 Newest Freon variants are hydrofluoroolefins (HFOs).
 They have zero effect on the ozone layer, and a lower global warming potential, yet still still hundreds of times greater than CO₂.
 The newest version for automobiles goes by the name HFO-1234yf / R-1234yf.
 Its technical advantage is its use as so-called "drop-in" replacement of the conventional R-134a refrigerant (edit: but finally it requires a number of aircon system modifications).
-Its monetary advantage is that it is patented by those same Freon manufacturers, Honeywell & Dupont, allowing for continued shareholder profit 10 (at the cost of continued global warming).
+Its monetary advantage is that it is patented by those same Freon manufacturers, Honeywell & Dupont /Chemours, allowing for continued shareholder profit 10 (at the cost of continued global warming).
+Recall that Dupont /Chemours brought your the PFAS catastrophe and a few more.

 Low carbon natural refrigerants